Climate leaders are united on one thing: Scotland’s glowing orange drink, Irn-Bru

 Some Scots aren’t surprised that international visitors are also reveling in their pride and joy.

-“Irn-Bru is like liquid candy floss,” Gauld said, adding that it was also possible to get Irn-Bru icecream and sweets.
+“Irn-Bru is like liquid candy floss,” Gauld said, adding that it was also possible to get Irn-Bru ice cream and sweets.
 He shared it was great “with blended whisky as a mixer.”

 Gauld told The Washington Post that while he understood the interest in the beverage, he would prefer officials to deliver “on promises made at the event.”

-When creators reduced the sugar quantity, due to taxes being introduced on high sugar drinks, Gauld said the original recipe was “so loved” that old cans and bottles containing the original sugar quantity became available on the black market.
+When creators reduced the sugar quantity because of taxes being introduced on high sugar drinks, Gauld said the original recipe was “so loved” that old cans and bottles containing the original sugar quantity became available on the black market.
 “I knew people who would literally travel across the country to get the old product,” he said.

 The recipe change sparked public outcry, forcing the brand to bring back its “old and unimproved” higher-sugar concoction.

 Even Queen Elizabeth II and grandson Prince William are familiar with the orange drink.
 On an official trip to Scotland in June, the two visited AG Barr’s factory to open a new processing facility.
-The Prince, who is second-in-line to the British throne, sampled the soda, adding it was “quite hard” to guess the ingredients.
+The prince, who is second in line to the British throne, sampled the soda, adding it was “quite hard” to guess the ingredients.

 On social media others also shared their love for the drink, with one user admitting he had recently boiled ham in the liquid, describing it as “comfort food.”

-In September, AG Barr, the creators of Irn-Bru, announced that they were facing delivery challenges largely due to supply chain disruptions sparked by the coronavirus pandemic, which exacerbated problems caused by Britain’s decision to leave the European Union.
+In September, AG Barr, the creator of Irn-Bru, announced that it was facing delivery challenges largely due to supply chain disruptions sparked by the coronavirus pandemic, which exacerbated problems caused by Britain’s decision to leave the European Union.

-The brand said a shortage of drivers was also part of the crisis which they feared would restrict access to the famous drink.
+The brand said a shortage of drivers was also part of the crisis, which company leaders feared would restrict access to the famous drink.

-Chief executive Roger White said the upcoming Christmas period would be far from normal, The Scotsman newspaper reported.
+Chief executive Roger White said the upcoming Christmas period would be far from normal, the Scotsman newspaper reported.

 Read more: